…by Jonas E. Alexis

 “Philippines President Duterte’s advance security team bombed in volatile region,” Russia Today, November 29, 2016.

-Posted by Jonas E. Alexis on November 29, 2016, With 7349 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on November 29, 2016, With 7378 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.